Pet health market growth in China

-This vision helps foreign brands to enter the market as there is an opportunity to emphasize their experience, reliability and knowledge.
+This vision helps foreign brands to enter the market as there is an opportunity to emphasize their experience, reliability, and knowledge.

 Who are the main players of the Chinese pet health industry?

 The China pet health market is fragmented with the presence of multiple local and international players.
-More than 40% of the China pet health market is attributed to top five players:
+More than 40% of the China pet health market is attributed to the top five players:

 - Boehringer Ingelheim